January 28 - 2021

 Option 2: use the CompStak Competing Building Sets

-You would start in the Properties tab — where all the commercial properties we have comps for are listed in the Austin market.
+For this property valuation methodology, you start in the Properties tab — where all the commercial properties we have comps for are listed in the Austin market.

 It looks like the CompStak algorithm has identified a nearby building — 3700 North Capital — as a “similar” building.
 You have already seen this sales comp earlier — we have found it using the CompStak filters.